How is the Home Team Determined for the Super Bowl and Who is the Home Team for Super Bowl 60?

 Read more about Ricky Dimon

 Every Super Bowl is played at a predetermined neutral location.
-It is only a coincidence that the Tampa Bay Buccaneers got to play in front of their home crowd in 2021 and that the Los Angeles Rams stayed at home in L.A. last year.
+It is only a coincidence that the Tampa Bay Buccaneers got to play in front of their home crowd in 2021 and that the Los Angeles Rams stayed at home in LA in 2022.
 Those sites were designated long before it was known that those teams would be participating.
+So, how are the Super Bowl home and road teams decided for Super Bowl LX at Levi’s Stadium?
+And does it even matter?
+Let’s take a look, while you can also find out our expert NFL picks for Super Bowl 60.

 How is the home team chosen at the Super Bowl?